 With a Blender:

 1. Start by peeling your oranges with a perry knife, then chop into fourths before tossing into your blender.
-Blend until consistent in texture and then pour through a mesh strainer or nut milk bag to separate all solids from the juice.
+Blend until consistent in texture and then pour through a mesh strainer or cheesecloth to separate all solids from the juice.

 With a Juicer: